ralphbean/taskw/README.rst

 This is a python API for the `taskwarrior <http://taskwarrior.org>`_ command line tool.

-It contains two implementations: ``taskw.TaskWarrior`` and ``taskw.TaskWarriorExperimental``.
-The first implementation is relatively stable.
-It manipulates the ``~/.task/`` dbs directly.
-The second implementation is in alpha and will be made default some day.
-It interacts with taskwarrior by shelling out to taskwarrior import and export commands as per the upstream guidelines.
+It contains two implementations: ``taskw.TaskWarriorShellout`` and ``taskw.TaskWarriorDirect``.
+The first implementation is the supported one recommended by the upstream taskwarrior core project.
+It uses the ``task export`` and ``task import`` commands to manipulate the task database.
+The second implementation opens the task db file itself and directly manipulates it.
+It exists for backwards compatibility, but should only be used when necessary.

 Build Status
 ------------